Parasitic worms of the digestive tract

 Worm infestation is possible after ingestion of contaminated hay

-Wild rabbits as well as healthy house/pet rabbits living in clean conditions can be infested by gastrointestinal parasites.
-With domestic rabbits, the life cycle of the parasites is often disrupted when the appropriate conditions for development of the larval stages (L1, L2 and sometimes L3) are not met indoors.
+Wild rabbits, as well as healthy house and pet rabbits living in clean conditions, can be infested by gastrointestinal parasites.
+In the case of pet rabbits, the life cycle of the parasites is often disrupted when the appropriate conditions for the development of the larval stages (L1, L2, and sometimes L3) are not met indoors.

-Many parasites are heteroxenous (multihost): in order to reproduce, they must live in several host intermediates before infesting the final host.
-For instance, the different juvenile forms of the liver flake (Fasciola hepatica) are found in certain snails in the grass of marshy areas before entering the rabbit digestive tract.
-The little fluke larvae (Dicrocoelium lanceolatum) need to live in snails and ants before becoming infective in rabbits.
-Those worm parasites are rarely found in rabbits living indoors as their life cycle is broken due to the absence of intermediate hosts in the house environment.
-Other parasites are monoxenous (single-host).
-Their larval stages are generally found in wet grassland, stagnant water, or hay before being ingested by the unique and final host, the rabbit.
-Such worms are more commonly found in house rabbits.
+Many parasites are heteroxenous (multihost), meaning they must complete intermediary stages in several hosts before reaching the final host for reproduction.
+For instance, the different juvenile forms of the liver fluke (Fasciola hepatica) are found in certain snails in the grass of marshy areas before entering the rabbit digestive tract.
+The little fluke larvae (Dicrocoelium lanceolatum) must live in snails and ants before becoming infective in rabbits.
+Such parasites are rarely found in indoor-dwelling rabbits due to the disruption of their life cycle caused by the absence of intermediate hosts in the home environment.
+Other parasites are monoxenous, meaning they live and reproduce on a single host.
+Their larval stages are typically found in wet grassland, stagnant water, or hay before being ingested by the unique and final host, the rabbit.
+Such worms are more frequently observed in domestic rabbits.

 In order to prevent worm invasion in a house rabbit, it is essential that:

-· forage not be gathered in areas where there are numerous dogs, cats, rodents,
+· Forage should not be gathered in areas where there are numerous dogs, cats, or rodents;

-· hay that cannot be changed daily be given on a feed rack, where it cannot be soiled with feces or urine,
+· Hay that cannot be changed daily should be provided in feed rack, where it cannot be soiled with feces or urine;

-· the litter boxes themselves be cleaned daily with hot running water, acetic acid, or chlorine.
+· Litter boxes be cleaned daily, using hot running water, vinegar, or chlorine;

-If a worm infestation appears in a house rabbit, it can easily be eliminated with the appropriate medication.
-A veterinarian should always be consulted prior to treatment, in order to determine which kind of worms affects the rabbit.
-The prescribed timing for the medication must be strictly applied.
+If a worm infestation does occur in a house rabbit, it can be effectively treated with the proper medication.
+It is essential to consult a veterinarian prior to treatment to determine the type of worms present.
+It is essential that the prescribed timing for the medication be strictly adhered to.

 Nematode parasitic worms

-The word "nematode" originates from the Greek words "nematos" (thread) and "eidos" (form), referring to their filariform shape.
-Nematode worms belong to the most abundant multicellullar animals on earth.
+The term "nematode" is derived from the Greek words "nematos" (thread) and "eidos" (form), which refer to their filariform shape.
+Nematode worms are among the most abundant multicellular animals on Earth.

-An adult worm consists of about one thousand cells, of which a hundred are involved in reproduction.
+An adult worm consists of approximately one thousand cells, of which a hundred are involved in reproduction.
 Other cells have specialized digestive, nervous, or excretory functions.
-These parasitic worms have neither circulatory nor respiratory systems.
+These parasitic worms are devoid of both circulatory and respiratory systems.
 Their structure is simple, consisting basically of "a tube within a tube," with an alimentary canal extending from the poorly developed buccal part to the posterior anus.
-Parasitic nematodes (pinworms and oxyurid) are commensal, little- or non-pathogenic, bacteria-feeding roundworms that generally live in the lower portion of the intestine.
-Although they are common among vertebrate hosts, they are usually host-specific, infecting mainly cattle and rabbits.
-Cases of cross-transmission have, however, been reported.
+Parasitic nematodes (pinworms and oxyurid) are commensal, little- or non-pathogenic, bacteria-feeding roundworms that generally inhabit the lower portion of the intestine.
+Although they are prevalent among vertebrate hosts, they typically exhibit host specificity, infecting primarily cattle and rabbits.
+However, there have been documented cases of cross-transmission.

-Nematodes are more commonly found in lagomorphs with a decreased immune resistance.
-The population of worms varies according to the age and the sex of the host, but also according to the intestinal bacterial flora of the host.
-Male rabbits are more frequently infested with pinworms than females are.
-A high-fiber diet is said to reduce the worm population.
-Pinworms are found worldwide, although some species occur more frequently in some regions.
-The population of worms fluctuates according to its life-cycle in the host.
+Nematodes are more prevalent in lagomorphs with compromised immune systems.
+The population of worms is subject to variation based on factors such as the age and sex of the host, as well as the intestinal bacterial flora of the host.
+Male rabbits are more susceptible to infestations of pinworms than females.
+A high-fiber diet has been shown to reduce the population of worms.
+Pinworms are a cosmopolitan, with some species exhibiting higher prevalence in certain regions.
+The population of worms fluctuates according to its life cycle in the host.

 Samuel Boucher and Loïc Nouaille